Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-15-spread-in-tuple-types-in-typescript.md

 ---
-title: Spread in Tuple types in TypeScript
+title: Spread in Tuple types
 date: "2021-04-15"
 description: Given two tuples, put the elements of both of them into the resulting tuple
 labels: